Singletary, Cook lead way as Bills beat Bears for AFC East

 Stefon Diggs caught just two passes for 26 yards.
 He wasn’t targeted in the first two quarters even though the Bears placed top cornerback Jaylon Johnson (ring finger) on Friday.

+But even without big contributions from their star quarterback and receiver, the Bills racked up 426 yards.
+They ran for 254 and averaged 8.2 per carry.

 Dante Pettis had a touchdown catch for Chicago.
-Kyler Gordon intercepted a pass near the goal line early in the second quarter, and the Bears joined the 1978 and 2002 teams as the only squads in franchise history to drop eight in a row.
+But the Bears joined the 1978 and 2002 squads as the only ones in franchise history to drop eight in a row.

 INJURIES